nicusX/etcd-terraform-ansible-aws-sample/README.md

 Terraform generates `./ssh.cfg` (in project root directory - not to be committed in repo).
 This file is used by Ansible to connect to internal instances through the Bastion.

-It is also useful to connect to internal instances for troubleshooting (see: troubleshooting, below).
+It is also useful to connect to internal instances for troubleshooting (see: Troubleshooting, below).

 ## Ansible